dglaeser/xpress/README.md

 Contributions are highly welcome!
 For bug reports, please file an [issue](https://github.com/dglaeser/xpress/issues).
 If you want to contribute with features, improvements or bug fixes please fork this project and open a merge request into the main branch of this repository.

+## Acknowledgements

+An initial implementation of this library has been largely refactored after inspiration from Vincent Reverdy's [talk at CppCon2023](https://www.youtube.com/watch?v=lPfA4SFojao).
+Moreover, some of the API design is inspired by the [autodiff library](https://github.com/autodiff/autodiff).